PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 ## Summarized Proof of the Fundamental Theorem of Cubology

-We give a summary of the proofs we need, and the algorithms

 <!-- Begin with the cube in a solved state, and number the cube as such:

 ![The numbering in question:](<Screenshot from 2024-03-08 10-56-32.png>){ height=200px } -->